mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 This MongoDB Atlas Secrets Engine supports the creation of Programmatic API keys.
 Vault will create a Programmatic API key for each lease that provide appropriate access to the defined MongoDB Atlas project or organization with appropriate role(s) .
 The MongoDB Atlas Programmatic API Key Public and Private Key is returned to the caller.
-To learn more about Programmatic API Keys visit [Programmatic API Keys Doc](https://docs.atlas.mongodb.com/reference/api/apiKeys/).
+To learn more about Programmatic API Keys visit the [Programmatic API Keys Doc](https://docs.atlas.mongodb.com/reference/api/apiKeys/).